kloy/assetix/README.md

 	echo $assetix->css('base_css')."\n";
 	echo $assetix->js('base_js')."\n";

+## Installation

+Follow the instructions on [Packagist](http://packagist.org/) to add "kloy/assetix": "0.0.*" in the require section of your composer.json file and install.
+Once installed run `npm install .` from the vendor/kloy/assetix/ dir.
+This will install the needed nodejs modules for compiling less, stylus, and coffeescript.

 ## Available asset function

 Assetix features the ability to compile many assets.
 All functions implement the same